r0bug/SC/README.md

 ## ⚠️ Alpha Release Notice

 This is an ALPHA release with the following characteristics:
-- Uses placeholder credentials (NOT secure)
+- Uses placeholder credentials by default (configure the encrypted vault for real secrets)
 - Mock implementations for external services (Segmind AI, SMS, email, social)
-- File-based credential storage (migrating to secure vault in beta)
+- Secure vault support is available, but plaintext files remain enabled for development setups
 - Limited production readiness

 ## Features